Why should fun and learning stop during Summer?

 Other Important Information

-Families need to pack a snack and lunch for their child.
+Families need to pack a lunch for their child.
+A snack will be given by the GRPC the second half of the camp day.
 This is a drop-off program; lessons will change each class and will be held outdoors, except in the case of unusually inclement weather.

 Cancellation & Refund Policy